Vyral/base-template/_posts/2018-06-26-how-declining-affordability-affects-our-market.md

 Why is home affordability declining in our area?
 What does this mean for buyers and sellers?&nbsp;

 Real estate is a commodity, and like everything else in our economy, it’s driven by supply and demand.
-As everybody knows, between 2006 and 2008, we suffered a market crash.
+And as everybody knows, between 2006 and 2008, we suffered a market crash.
 When that crash happened, the builders in our area decided to either shut down their operation or leave.&nbsp;

-After this, there weren’t many homes being built in our area, and this has led to our current supply issue. **Inventory is low because there weren’t enough homes being built to keep up with the people moving into our area.** People were driven to move into our area because of the number of big businesses we’ve been able to attract.&nbsp;
+After this, there weren’t many homes being built in our area, and this has led to our current supply issue. **Inventory is low because there weren’t enough homes being built to keep up with the people moving into our area.** People have been driven to move here because of the number of big businesses we’ve been able to attract.&nbsp;

-The good news is, our builders are back and they’re building again.
+The good news is that our builders are back and they’re building again.
 It will be several years before our supply catches up with our demand, though.

 {% include pullquote.html %}